Trans woman robbed and blackmailed a 78 year old Dane after sex romp at top city hotel - Thai Examiner

 The 78-year-old victim, who is a businessman in Denmark, reported to police that he had met Ms Alda at a rooftop bar in a well-known hotel in the Sukhumvit area of Bangkok on Saturday, August 19th.

-The two had spent an hour together, drinking and enjoying the atmosphere before descending in the hotel’s lift to a room where they engaged in sexual relations.
+The two had spent an hour together, drinking and enjoying the atmosphere before descending in the hotel’s lift to a room in the hotel.

-The victim told police that he had fallen asleep after two hours with the sex worker whom he had paid in advance.
+The victim told police that he had fallen asleep after two hours with the woman whom he had paid in advance.

 When he awoke he found his valuables were missing from the room including his mobile phone, ฿40,000 in cash and his credit cards.

-Businessman blackmailed by the prostitute threatening his sexual preferences would be revealed to his friends and contacts through social media
+Businessman blackmailed by the woman threatening his dating preferences would be revealed to his friends and contacts through social media

 The 78-year-old was not intimidated by the blackmail threat and immediately resolved to report it to the police.